Draggie306/EditingCheatSheets/A Level/Geography - Hazardous Earth.md

 ### East African Rift Valley
 The African Plate is splitting in two!
 Land is dropping down due to ridge push and convection.
 There are also volcanic mountains

+### Cool stuff

+Tiltmeters can be used to measure rates of ground deformation.
+They are visible being installed in this video: https://www.youtube.com/watch?v=_Te1TJrQwW8

+Time-lapse video of the growth of a lava dome: https://www.youtube.com/watch?v=h6B1myUKAS4

 # Volcano Case Studies
 - Mitigating the event is a costly method of reducing the effects of an eruption as it is occurring - e.g. ash wall construction and lowering concrete barriers from helicopters in Etna, spraying water on lava to cool and slow it down in Iceland